 Provide checkboxes of options and variations if there is more than one configuration or design loading criteria.
-See PR 07-01 Section 3 for more details, including the maximum number of options permitted in a single PC.
+For a PC that includes any restrooms, the plans, elevations, and details shall be presented separately on stand-alone sheets for each age-related user group (e.g., age 3-4, age 5-8, etc.).
+See PR 07-01 Section 3 for more details, including the maximum number of options permitted in a single PC